Construction World – February/ March 2007

-10 questions to help you choose the right waterproofing system for your tanked structure When it comes to preventing water damage and preserving the integrity of concrete structures, waterproofing is essential.
+When it comes to preventing water damage and preserving the Integrity of concrete structures, waterproofing is essential.
 In the case of concrete tanks, however, effective, reliable waterproofing is doubly critical.

 Concrete tanks play a vital role in many communities.
 They function as drinking water containers, wastewater treatment plants and water storage reservoirs.
 Not only is a leak in a facility like this expensive and time-consuming to repair, it can be inconvenient and even dangerous to the community.

-A town’s water supply can be compromised by waterborne chemicals migrating into drinking water.
+Water-borne chemicals migrating into drinking water can compromise a community’s water supply.
 In drought-affected areas, water lost through leakage from a reservoir can be costly.
 And wastewater leaking from treatment plans can contaminate the ground or environment.

-Effective waterproofing is especially important in underground or partially buried concrete tanks, since below grade cracks and leaks may be more difficult to detect and more expensive and time-consuming to repair.
+Effective waterproofing is especially important in underground or partially buried concrete tanks, since belowground cracks and leaks may be more difficult to detect and more expensive and time-consuming to repair.

-Recognizing that the vast majority of concrete will eventually crack (and leak) due to shrinkage, settling, seismic activity and other factors, how do you protect your concrete tanked structure and keep water in and contaminants out?
-The best solution is to plan ahead and invest in a high quality, long lasting concrete waterproofing system.
+Recognising that the vast majority of concrete will eventually crack (and leak) due to shrinkage, settling, seismic activity and other factors, how do you protect your concrete tanked structure and keep water in and contaminants out?
+The best solution is to plan ahead and invest in a high quality, long-lasting concrete waterproofing system.

 Each system offers different strengths and challenges.
-To determine which one is best for your specific tanked structure, consider the following:
+To determine which one is best for your specific tanked structure, consider the following ten questions:

 Take the time to assess each system, bearing in mind the specific requirements and challenges of your project.
 Before you select a waterproofing system, ask lots of questions, carefully review brochures and literature and speak with manufacturers’ technical service reps if you need additional information.
 It may even be worthwhile to have a manufacturer’s field rep visit the site.

-Investing the time to research, compare and select the best waterproofing system for your shotcrete tank will save you a lot of time and expense in years to come.
-And regardless of which system you decide on, you’ll get best results by adhering to the American Concrete Institute’s standards and working with an ACI-certified nozzleman.
+Investing the time to research, compare and select the best waterproofing system for your tank will save you a lot of time and expense in years to come.